tuupola/branca-spec/README.md

 5. Extract the `timestamp` ie. bytes 2 to 5 from the `header`.
 6. Extract `ciphertext|tag` combination ie. everything starting from byte 30.
 7. Decrypt and verify the `ciphertext|tag` combination with IETF XChaCha20-Poly1305 AEAD using the secret `key` and `nonce`.
 Use `header` as the additional data for AEAD.

+### Working With the Timestamp

-8. Optionally if the user has specified a `ttl`, when verifying the token add the `ttl` to `timestamp` and compare this to current unixtime.
+Optionally the implementing library may also use the `timestamp` for additional verification.
+For example the library might provide a `ttl` parameter which is used to check if token is expired by adding the `ttl` to `timestamp` and comparing the result to the current unixtime.

 ## Libraries